Particular/docs.particular.net/servicecontrol/creating-config-file.md

 ### LicenseComponent/SqlServer/ConnectionString

+Version: 5.4.0+

 The connection string that will provide at least read access to all queue tables.

-Version: 5.4+

 Type: string

 ### LicenseComponent/SqlServer/AdditionalCatalogs

+Version: 5.4.0+

 Specifies any additional databases on the same server that also contain NServiceBus message queues.

-Version: 5.4+

 Type: string